luispengler/me/content/blog/practice-understanding-gans.md

     0   0   0   0   0   0   0   0   0   0]]
 {{< /highlight >}}

 We can almost see the number five being formed by the numbers that were not zero...
 These numbers are in grayscale (0 to 255 range), and when used `cmap='gray'` in matplotlib, it will show a black and white image like the one we got before.
 Now you understand that changing the range of the pixel values, changes the range of the numbers that make up an image (tanh would transform 0 to 255, to -1 to 1).
+We will see more of this in the [training subsection](#training).

 Now the real-last layer (`Reshape`) of our neural network simply reshapes the images which are in 784 by 1 to our normal size images: 28 by 28.
 That is, before getting into this last layer, we had some sort of array in the dimensions 784x1.
 Watch out for the difference: